Chef Dennis

 Home » Recipes » Soup Recipes

-It doesn’t have to be cold outside to get me cooking up delicious hearty soups for my friends and family and my Sausage and Bean Minestra is a perfect light dinner any time of year.
+It doesn’t have to be cold outside to get me cooking delicious, hearty soups for my friends and family.
+My cannellini bean and sausage soup is a perfect light dinner or lunch any time of year.

 bowl of sausage and bean minestra with the soup pot behind it

-With all the fresh vegetables in the market, summertime is my favorite time to make this delicious Italian soup.
+With all the fresh vegetables in the market, summertime is my favorite time to make this delicious cannellini bean and sausage soup.
 It’s the kind of soup that almost begs to have a piece of crusty bread dunked into it!

 ingredients to make sausage and bean minestra